Home » Employment » CV vs Resume: Discover the Best Choice for You

 A CV or curriculum vitae (which is Latin for “course of life”) is a detailed description of your entire career and academic credentials.
 In the United States and Canada, a CV is most commonly used for an application for an academic position, such as PhDs, postdoctoral fellowships, research grants, and so on.
 It provides a comprehensive overview of your qualifications.

 A North American CV is longer and more detailed than a resume.
 As a result, it may be two or three pages long, but it may also span ten or more pages if required.
-It is a document that outlines your educational history, qualifications, academic achievements, publications, research experience, skills, work history, awards, honors, and other achievements.
-This is a document that grows over time as you list each qualification you have achieved, each publication you have written, every teaching experience, and every research experience.
+In particular, it is a document that outlines your:

-The North American CV described above is often called an ‘Academic CV’ in the UK, Europe, and New Zealand.
+On the other hand, the North American CV described above is often called an ‘Academic CV’ in the UK, Europe, and New Zealand.
 Academic CVs are similar in format, style, and content to the CVs in the USA and Canada.

-Whilst CVs in the UK, Ireland, Europe, and New Zealand are quite similar to resumes in North America, the main difference is :
+Whilst CVs in the UK, Ireland, Europe, and New Zealand are quite similar to resumes in North America, the main difference is:

 • CVs in the UK and Europe are often 2 pages and sometimes more, depending on experience